CET Film Production at FAMU Study Abroad

 Living Like a Local

 Local Roommates.
 Czech students live in your apartment building to help you acclimate to life in a new country.
 They also organize regular activities—or “Czechtivities” as they are lovingly called on site—so you can explore Czech culture or the city itself.
-You might go for a countryside hike, head to the opera, or explore a museum.
+You might go for a countryside hike, explore a nearby town, or head to the opera.
 Learn more about living with a local roommate.

 Eating in Prague.
 For meals, take advantage of the exceptional and affordable food scene in Prague.
 Try out Czech favorites like chlebíčky (open face sandwich with unique ingredients) and smažený sýr (fried cheese with potatoes and tartar sauce).
 Grab a treat at one of the city’s farmers markets.
 Ready for a home-cooked meal?
 Grab ingredients at the grocery store and have a night in with your roommates.
 Learn more about accommodating your dietary needs in Prague.